-- Self-sufficiency: During times of longer-term distress, we work with families in complex situations to create a plan to get back on their feet.
+Self-sufficiency – During times of longer-term distress, we work with families to create a plan to get back on their feet.
 These are unique cases in which we forge a partnership to get you back on a path to stability.

-- Healthcare: With the growing costs of medical care, it has become challenging for our neighbors to afford much-need medical attention.
-Intended to help clients attain an acceptable or improved level of medical/dental health, and to keep health problems from turning into emergency situations.
-Can pay for Medical fuel and transport.
+Healthcare – Intended to help clients attain an acceptable or improved level of medical/dental health, and to keep health problems from turning into emergency situations.
+Can include medical fuel and transport.

 Food & Clothing Assistance

-Our three Food Bank locations offer supplemental food for qualifying individuals and families.
-With the goal of moving towards self-sufficiency, this assistance has qualifications and time limits.
+Our Food Bank locations offer supplemental food for qualifying individuals and families with the goal of moving towards self-sufficiency, this assistance has qualifications and time limits.

 Everyone should have a shirt on their back.
 If you don’t, we can help you get temporary relief by providing a Thrift Store voucher for clothes.